romellem/impulsion/README.md

 You give it an area to listen to for touch or mouse events, and it gives you the `x` and `y` values with some momentum.

-Implosion will register itself as an AMD module if it's available.
+Impulsion will register itself as an AMD module if it's available.

 ### Constructor Options
 <table>